Mainland Chinese Braille

-(Mainland) Chinese Braille is a braille script used for Standard Mandarin in China.
-Consonants and basic finals conform to international braille, but additional finals form a semi-syllabary, as in zhuyin (bopomofo).
+Mainland Chinese Braille is a braille script for Standard Chinese used in China.
+Consonants and basic finals conform to international braille, but additional finals form a semi-syllabary, as in bopomofo.
 Each syllable is written with up to three Braille cells, representing the initial, final, and tone, respectively.
 In practice tone is generally omitted as it is in pinyin.

 Braille charts

 Traditional Chinese Braille is as follows: